 - Your desired database and its PHP connector installed. - The login and password of a database admin user. - The database port number, if it is a non-standard port.

 This is example converts SQLite to MySQL/MariaDB:

-sudo -u www-data php occ db:convert-type mysql oc\dbuser 127.0.0.1 oc\database occ includes a complete set of commands for managing encryption.
-When using a HSM (Hardware Security Module, can also be emulated by software), additional occ encryption-related commands can be used.
+sudo -u www-data ./occ db:convert-type mysql oc\dbuser 127.0.0.1 oc\database

 For a more detailed explanation see converting database types.